 On behalf of Liz, (the birthday girl), Mary-Liz, Annemarie and myself I would like to thank you very much for guiding us through an interesting and informative walk yesterday.
 Everyone thoroughly enjoyed the day.
 It gave everyone a new insight into the CBD.

-Yesterday we went on a 3 hour ‘roof top’ walk in Melbourne.
+Yesterday we went on a 3 hour ‘on top’ walk in Melbourne.
 We had a marvellous time… It felt as if Meyer was uncovering Secret Melbourne for us.
 We took lifts and climbed stairs to glimpse roof gardens, the back garden of the reclusive Melbourne Club, and many other stunning sights from rooftop vantage points.
 Meyer was so informative, relaxed and obviously loves history.
 Inspiring!

 The Civic precinct: churches, slums and institutions.